-The Evidence of Coverage (EOC) describes the Benefits, limitations, and exclusions that apply to coverage under this benefit Plan.
+The Evidence of Coverage (EOC) describes the Benefits, limitations, and exclusions that apply to coverage under this Plan.
 Please review the EOC for more details of coverage outlined in this Summary of Benefits.
 You can request a copy of the EOC at any time.

-Defined terms are in the EOC.
+Capitalized terms are defined in the EOC.
 Refer to the EOC for an explanation of the terms used in this Summary of Benefits.